 Adult Programs & Events

-This class is very popular, so reserve your spot in advance by calling the Library at 805-517-6370.
+This class is very popular, and registration is required.
+Reserve your spot in advance by clicking the links below to register or call the Library at 805-517-6370.

 Book Club for Adults

 Do you love to read?
 Want to share your thoughts and ideas with others?
 Join our book club for adults!
 To reserve your copy of the book, please call the Library.
 For meeting details, please email email@example.com.